Bedbugs (aka: Bed

 off a single blood meal for several months.
 Bites can leave

-itchy, bloody welts on the skin and can cause
+itchy, bloody welts on the skin and can

 reactions, such as severe itching.